selfcustody/krux/docs/getting-started/features/tools.en.md

 <img src="../../../img/maixpy_m5stickv/load-mnemonic-storage-options-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/load-mnemonic-storage-options-300.png" align="right" class="amigo">

 This option allows you to remove any stored encrypted mnemonic from the device's internal memory or an SD card.
-For more information, see [Krux Encrypted Mnemonics](./encrypted-mnemonics.md).
+For more information, see [encryption](./encryption.md).

 When mnemonics are removed from the device's flash memory, Krux will no longer be able to access them.
 However, as with most operating systems, the data may still be recoverable using specialized tools.
 If you stored any important keys with a [weak encryption key](https://www.hivesystems.com/blog/are-your-passwords-in-the-green), it is recommended to use the **Flash Tools -> Erase User's Data** feature above to ensure that the data is irrecoverable.